It’s what you do with your PC that actually causes it to slow to a crawl over time. The top causes of long boot times include:

 Here we can see that NVIDIA software took 6.5 seconds to load.
 This is 1.5 seconds longer than on the last boot, so there’s clearly something wrong.
 NVIDIA drivers just give you access to some advanced graphics options which can be useful for intensive tasks like gaming.
 In most cases, you won’t need it at startup, so you can safely turn it off by using the built-in startup manager.

 To do that, hold down the WINDOWS key and press R again.
 This time, type in msconfig, hit ENTER, and go to the Startup tab.
 Now you can uncheck items or, if you’re running Windows 8 or 10, go to Task Manager and right-click on an item to disable it.

 Unfortunately, as you can see here, there may be dozens of entries that you’d have to manually research to determine if they’re important or not.
 But there is an easier way.

 The automated (and easy) approach

-- Once you’re running AVG TuneUp, head over to the Speed Up section and look at the total optimization progress bar.
+Once you’re running AVG PC TuneUp, head over to the Speed Up section and look at the total optimization progress bar.